Welcome to HDAS - Healthcare Databases Advanced Search

 Do I need to use brackets in a long search?

 If you are constructing a complicated search, using AND and OR in the search box, you may need to use brackets to ensure that the search retrieves the right results.
-This is because of the operator precedence used by the various providers.
+Without brackets databases automatically perform the AND combination of terms before the OR combination, which can change the meaning of your search statement.
+Placing brackets around the part of the search you are combining with OR overrides the databases tendency to prioritise AND, ensuring that the OR part of the search is conducted first.

-If you want to search for articles which include depression and either cognitive behaviour therapy or CBT in the title, you should search for:
+For example, if you want to search for articles which must include depression and must also include either cognitive behaviour therapy or CBT, you should search for:

 If you don’t include the brackets, you will retrieve a search for articles with either CBT in the title or both cognitive behaviour therapy and depression in the title.